 Financing a Spanish Property Purchase

-Capital Gains Tax RatesThe Spanish banking sector is accommodating to foreigners due to the country’s large expat community, and prominent institutions and mortgage lenders provide diverse mortgage products for both residents and non-residents, including:
+Capital Gains Tax RatesThe Spanish banking sector is accommodating to foreigners due to the country’s large expat community, and prominent institutions and mortgage lenders provide diverse mortgage products where both residents and non-residents can open Spanish bank accounts, including:

 • BBVA